What is Carbon Dioxide?

 Where is Carbon Dioxide found?

-- Air - indoor and outdoor air, emitted by burning coal, oil, gasoline, and natural gas
+- Air - indoor and outdoor air, polluted with carbon dioxide from burning coal, oil, gasoline, and natural gas

 How can I be exposed to Carbon Dioxide?